sultanqarqash/Uber-Data-Analytics-/docs/project_documentation.md

 **Localized deployment value (Jordan):** alleviating urban congestion in Amman, Irbid, and Zarqa; supporting the National Vision for Digital Transformation; and improving driver income security through fuel-efficient routing.

-**Next steps (TODO):** package the trained models behind a live API or an interactive web app (e.g., Streamlit / FastAPI / Flask / Gradio), describe hosting and scheduling, and localize with Jordanian transportation data.
+**Next steps :** package the trained models behind a live API or an interactive web app (e.g., Streamlit / FastAPI / Flask / Gradio), describe hosting and scheduling, and localize with Jordanian transportation data.

 ---